Boonie Bears: A Mystical Winter

 Boonie Bears: A Mystical Winter (熊出没之雪岭熊风) is a 2015 Chinese animated family adventure comedy drama film directed by Ding Liang and Liu Fuyuan.
 It was released on 30 January 2015.
-Though being criticized by some Chinese viewers for its similarity to Walt Disney's Frozen.

 Plot

-As a cub, two bears heard the legend of a creature who comes into the woods in winter and brings snow and cold.
-The name is "Neova" and the bear brothers once saw her as a cub.
+As cubs, Briar and Bramble heard the legend of an antlered polar bear-like creature known as the spirit of winter or Neva (which Bramble refers to her as) who comes into the woods in winter and brings snow and cold and the bear brothers once saw her.
 But after a while the winter spirit was spreading snow.
-It was attacked by winged people and with the help of the bear brothers could escape and recuse the creature (...)
+It was attacked by winged people and with the help of the bear brothers could escape and rescue the creature (...)